EMDR stands for Eye Movement Desensitization and Reprocessing.

 Do EMDR therapists get special training?

 Yes!
 EMDR is a specialty that requires extensive training.
-To be considered an EMDR trained therapist, I had to undergo 40 hours of in-person training and consultation.
-I’ve attended advanced training on EMDR and have ongoing consultation to ensure I’m offering you EMDR that is of the highest standard.
+To be considered an EMDR-trained therapist, I had to undergo 40 hours of in-person training and consultation.
+Since being trained in 2017, I’ve attended advanced training on EMDR and have ongoing consultation to ensure I’m offering you EMDR that is of the highest standard.

 How do I know if EMDR is right for me?

 The best way to find this out is to schedule a free phone consultation with me.
-I’ll ask more questions to make sure EMDR is a good treatment option.
+I’ll ask more questions to make sure EMDR is a good treatment option for you.